zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/MapOnly samples.md

 # MapOnly samples {#concept_wz1_4yg_vdb .concept}

-For MapOnly jobs, Map directly sends < Key, Value \> pairs to tables on MaxCompute.
-You only need to specify the output table.However, you can skip specifying the Key/Value metadata to be output by Map.
+For MapOnly jobs, Map directly sends <Key,Value\> pairs to tables on MaxCompute.
+You only need to specify the output table.
+However, you can skip specifying the Key/Value metadata to be output by Map.

 ## Prerequisites {#section_e3n_syg_vdb .section}